meacher-webedia/Boxoffice.Jira.Dark/README.md

 # Boxoffice.Jira.Dark
 Dark theme for Boxoffice Company's Jira

+One day this might be turned into an official extension - until that day you can load it up with the following steps:

 1. Download files from this repo into a folder on your computer.

 ## FireFox